mendix/docs/content/en/docs/refguide8/modeling/menus/view-menu/data-hub-pane.md

 When no search string has been specified in the **Data Hub** pane, the **Project** pane is displayed.
 This shows the consumed services and the external entities used in the current project.
 The list of entities, associations and attributes for the consumed services are shown as for the search results:

-{{< figure src="/attachments/refguide8/modeling/menus/view-menu/data-hub-pane/project-section.png" alt="Project Section"   width="300"  >}}
+{{< figure src="/attachments/refguide8/modeling/menus/view-menu/integration-pane/project-section.png" alt="Project Section"   width="300"  >}}

 To add entities to your project model, see [Adding an External Entity to a Project](/refguide8/external-entities/#adding-external-entities).

 ## 3 Searching the Data Hub Catalog {#search}

 As you enter a search term, all the items in the Data Hub Catalog satisfying the search string are listed in the search results.
-This will include words in the service, entity and attribute descriptions which are not displayed in the the Data Hub pane.
+This will include words in the service, entity and attribute descriptions which are not displayed in the the Integration pane.
 Further information see the [Data Hub Catalog asset details](/data-hub/data-hub-catalog/search/#search-details).

 ### 3.1 Wildcard Search